Our plan on a page for 2024

 Regional and Specialist Services

 Select each subheading below to highlight the different sections of our plan on a page.
-This will outline how our Regional and Specialist Service is planning to deliver care over the next 12-18 months.
+This will outline how our Regional and Specialist Service is planning to deliver care during 2024.

 1. Where are we now?

-• Neurodevelopmental Services – a doubling of referrals is impacting on waiting times
+• Neurodevelopmental Services – high numbers of referrals are impacting on waiting times.

-• Personality Disorder Services – embedding a new service model, working with NHS and third sector partners
+• Personality Disorder Services – high demand for group work impacting waiting times, working with NHS and third sector partners on Community Transformation.

 2. Where do we want to be in 12-18 months' time?